Nav Bible Study groups meet once a week all over campus

 understanding of God and His word.

-The spring, we will be doing a study on I Thessalonians,
+This spring, we will be doing a study on Ezra & Nehemiah,

-is filled with principles for discipleship and evangelism,
+These books are filled with principles for trusting God and

 Why do we study the Bible?